-If we fit a Poisson regression model with constant mean to such an observed point process, we obtain the maximum likelihood estimate of the (constant) intensity, of a homogeneous Poisson process, that is, with exponentially distributed waiting times (Sections 5.1.2 and 6.3.3).
+If we fit a Poisson regression model with constant mean to such an observed point process, we obtain the maximum likelihood estimate of the (constant) intensity,

 $$h(t|\mathcal{F}{t-};\lambda) = \lambda$$

 Note that we are fitting a Poisson model to what appear to be binary data.
 If, instead, we fit the binomial logistic model that has been more usual for discrete time counting processes, we exclude the finite probability of more than one event occurring to an individual in each discrete observation interval.
 This would be acceptable for survival data, where events are absorbing, but it is not for most event history data.